You don't need to be a Pisces for your heart, and the rest of you, to reap the benefits of swimming.

 If you're already a swimmer, you've discovered the benefits of this activity.
 If you aren't, it's never too late to learn how to swim or to brush up on strokes you learned as a kid.

-If you’re a beginner, or are getting back into swimming, start slowly with five to 10 minutes of smooth lap swimming.
-As you get used to the exercise, you’ll be able to swim for longer periods.
+If you're a beginner, or are getting back into swimming, start slowly with five to 10 minutes of smooth lap swimming.
+As you get used to the exercise, and your strokes, kicks, and breathing become more efficient, you'll be able to swim for longer periods.
 Mix up your strokes — freestyle, backstroke, butterfly, whatever you can do.
 In addition to keeping your swimming routine fresh, the variety helps you work different muscles.

-If doing laps isn’t your thing, there are excellent aquatic alternatives to swimming.
+If doing laps isn't your thing, there are excellent aquatic alternatives to swimming.
 Try walking or running in water.
+It is far easier on the joints than walking or running on land, but offers an equally good cardiovascular workout.
 Another option is water aerobics.
+This type of exercise is a staple at many community centers, YMCAs, JCCs, and other facilities with pools.

 It's not your one and only